nicolasdao/userin/README.md

 	// Note: The following assertions have already been checked by UserIn so this function
 	// does not need to check these again:
 	// 	- 'user' is truthy.
-	// 	- 'username' is truthy
+	// 	- 'user.username' is truthy
 	//
 	// This function is expected to behave as follow:
 	// 	- If the 'username' does not exist, a null value must be returned.